sjones6/sipp-docs/docs/overview/models.md

 ### Eager Relationships

-Sipp provides a method, `Model.load()` to query a model and automatically load all of it's relationships.
+Sipp provides a static method `Model.load()` to query a model and automatically load all of it's relationships.

 Sometimes you might not want to load *every* relationship when eager loading.